 Long live the soil.

-While we enjoy the aboveground nature in peace, a fantastic life rages under our feet.
-Our soil is an ancient habitat for plants and countless organisms, which have worked together for millions of years to ensure all life.
+Our soil is an ancient habitat for countless organisms, which have worked together for millions of years to develop all life.
 The principles of regenerative agriculture, according to which we cultivate our vineyards, are based on this knowledge.
-We try to preserve the loose structure of the soil by tending our vines exclusively by hand.
+We try to protect the lively structure of the soil by reducing the number of times we use the tractor.
+Therefore, we tend our vines exclusively by hand.
 A green and colorful flowering cover-vegetation with wild herbs is growing between the rows throughout the entire year.
 We strategically work this organic matter into the topsoil to enrich it with nutrients and promote an active and positive soil-biology.
-For decades, we have abstained from the use of herbicides and insecticides, which has become evident in the vitality of our vines.
-We invigorate the earth, stimulate rooting and create a diverse habitat for a plethora of beneficial organisms.
+This makes our vines vigorous and robust.
+We banned herbicides and insecticides from our gardens decades ago.
+We try to promote the interplay of the vineyard-organisms and to create a diverse environment for a plethora of beneficial creatures.
 It is a place were healthy and valuable grapes can thrive.

 Space for character.

 Each grape is a microcosm of time and origin.
 It is this pure and unmistakable expression, that is essential for us to hold on to in the cellar.
 Through patience and minimal interference, an experience of generations, we give each wine space to develop its individually shaped character.
-It is who it wants to be.
+It is, how it grew.